Getting Started with Blazor Stock Chart in Blazor Web App

 Check out the Blazor Themes topic to discover various methods (Static Web Assets, CDN, and CRG) for referencing themes in your Blazor application.
 Also, check out the Adding Script Reference topic to learn different approaches for adding script references in your Blazor application.

-Add the Syncfusion Blazor Stock Chart component in the ~Pages/.razor file.
-If an interactivity location as Per page/component in the web app, define a render mode at the top of the ~Pages/.razor component, as follows:
+Add the Syncfusion® Blazor Stock Chart component to a Razor page located under the Pages folder (e.g., Pages/Home.razor) in either the Server or Client project.
+If an interactivity location as Per page/component in the web app, define a render mode at top of the component, as follows:

 @* desired render mode define here *@